wbochar/petmate9/README.md

 # Petmate9 PETSCII Editor (wbochar "wb" version 0.91)

 Originally written by nurpax, their version (8.x) is [here](https://nurpax.github.io/petmate/).
-Petmate9 is a Commodore 64 PETSCII graphics editor written in React/Redux/Electron.
+Petmate9 is a Commodore 64 PETSCII graphics editor written in React/Redux/Electron, maintained by Wolfgang-Aaron Bochar (wbochar).

 ## Notes from Wolfgang